Napoleon III: Defeat in the Franco-Prussian War

 When France entered the war, there were patriotic demonstrations in the streets of Paris, with crowds singing La Marseillaise and chanting "To Berlin!
 To Berlin!"
 But Napoleon was melancholic.
 He told General Lepic that he expected the war to be "long and difficult", and wondered, "Who knows if we'll come back?"
 He told Marshal Randon that he felt too old for a military campaign.
 Despite his declining health, Napoleon decided to go with the army to the front as commander in chief, as he had done during the successful Italian campaign.
 On 28 July, he departed Saint-Cloud by train for the front.
 He was accompanied by the 14-year-old Prince Imperial in the uniform of the army, by his military staff, and by a large contingent of chefs and servants in livery.
 He was pale and visibly in pain.
 The Empress remained in Paris as the Regent, as she had done on other occasions when the Emperor was out of the country.

 The mobilization of the French army was chaotic.
 Two hundred thousand soldiers converged on the German frontier, along a front of 250 kilometers, choking all the roads and railways for miles.
 Officers and their respective units were unable to find one another.
-General Moltke and the German army, having gained experience mobilizing in the war against Austria, were able to efficiently move three armies of 518,000 men to a more concentrated front of just 120 kilometers.
+General Moltke and the Prussian Army, having gained experience mobilizing in the war against Austria, were able to efficiently move three armies of 518,000 men to a more concentrated front of just 120 kilometers.
 In addition, the German soldiers were backed by a substantial reserve of the Landwehr (Territorial defence), with 340,000 men, and an additional reserve of 400,000 territorial guards.
 The French army arrived at the frontier equipped with maps of Germany, but without maps of France—where the actual fighting took place—and without a specific plan of what it was going to do.